anthonyrisinger/cga/README.md

 These are *possible perspectives* for future research, not predictions or claims.
 Each would require extensive theoretical development and experimental validation.
 They represent the kind of speculative but grounded thinking that advances physics—asking "what if?" while demanding rigorous proof.

-#### The Computational Universe: One View Among Many
+#### The Computational Universe: The Geometric Perspective

-The idea that reality might be fundamentally computational has gained attention across physics and philosophy.
-The geometric version—that the universe computes through geometric operations—represents one intriguing position in this broader debate.
+The idea that reality might be computational and geometric—that the universe computes through geometric operations—represents one intriguing position in this broader debate.

-**The Geometric Computation Perspective**

 In this view, physical processes are geometric transformations.
 Particles interact through geometric products.
 Forces arise from geometric curvatures.
 Quantum measurements are geometric projections.
 Conservation laws follow from geometric symmetries.